How do premium skips work?

 What happens if I miss my first premium?

 If for some reason your first premium payment doesn’t reach us on the day you chose, you won’t have active cover (which means you can’t claim), but we won’t cancel your policy.
 You can make up the missed premium or request a double deduction before your next billing date.
 If your payment fails a second time, your policy will be cancelled and you’ll need to take out a new policy.
 However, if the second payment is successful, we'll reactivate your cover so your policy will only start on this date.

 What if I want to make up a missed payment?

-You can only make up one payment at a time.
-If your next payment date has rolled around, it’s too late to make up the missed payment.
+You can make up a payment on or before your next billing date.
+Please contact us at least 5 business days before your billing date to let us know.
+If your next billing date has already rolled around, it’s too late to make up the missed payment.

 What happens to my cover when I skip a premium?

 The amount of cover you have depends on how many premiums you’ve paid in the last 6 months.

 - If you skip your very first premium, your policy will go into an inactive state.
 If you skip your second premium as well, your policy will lapse and automatically be cancelled.

 You can skip a total of 6 premiums in a row after your first 6 months.
 Each time you skip a premium, we will adjust your cover.
 For example, you take out R600,000 Life Insurance Cover and pay your premium for the first 2 months.
 You skip your third premium, so you only have 5/6 of your cover (R500,000).
 If you miss the next month too, you’ll only have 4/6 of your cover (R400,000).
 As soon as you pay 6/6 premiums, we’ll adjust your cover back to its full amount.